“If you read good books, when you write, good books will come out of you.”

 I believe this is a truth that goes beyond writing.
 When we surround ourselves with positive, supportive people, we in turn become more positive and supportive, fostering a nurturing environment that is conductive to achieving our fullest potential — as writers and as human beings.

 Whenever I revisit Goldberg’s quote, I am reminded that the stories I take in though film, television, and of course, books, have a strong impact on what I write.
 The quality and content of my work is subject to these influences.

 That doesn’t mean I never read books that are mediocre.
 I learn from those too.
 But I try to spend more time studying the greats, with the hope that some of their brilliance will rub off on my own writing.

 Books on craft are just as important as reading quality fiction and poetry.
-From broader books on writing like Goldberg’s own Writing Down the Bones to form-specific works on writing fiction, poetry, and creative nonfiction, books on writing are an excellent way to enhance your writing skills and ensure that you write good books of your own.
+From broader books on writing like Goldberg’s own Writing Down the Bones (aff link) to form-specific works on writing fiction, poetry, and creative nonfiction, books on writing are an excellent way to enhance your writing skills and ensure that you write good books of your own.